 This is the ability to remember information over a lengthy period, eg faces, names, songs.
 A good long term memory for word patterns assists the speed of reading and spelling through spontaneous recall.

-Short term memory concerns the ability to hold in mind pieces of information for the period of time needed to process them accurately by the brain.
+Short term memory, otherwise known as 'working memory', concerns the ability to hold in mind pieces of information for the period of time needed to process them accurately by the brain.

 It is vital to the reading process since this involves the ability to hold in mind the visual and auditory patterns of letters and syllables constituting a word long enough to blend them in the correct order.